8 Simple Yet Logical Ideas For Creating A Green Office

 You can also recycle shipping goods such as boxes and shred old paper and reuse it as packing material.

 Instead of constantly purchasing and using disposable cups and paper plates, ask employees to contribute their old dishes, coffee mugs, silverware, and glasses to the office kitchen.

 Rather than buying coffee, creamer, and sugar in individual sachets, buy them in bulk and keep them in large containers.

-With global warming and climate change causing havoc worldwide, individuals could lend a hand by being ecologically conscious at work and home.
+With global warming and climate change causing havoc worldwide, individuals could lend a hand by being ecologically conscious at work and at home.
 We can do all of it by making some basic lifestyle modifications.
 All we require is a desire to do something positive for the world that has provided us with beauty, art, and spirituality.